broadinstitute/workbench-libs/GETTING_STARTED.md

 ```
 5. Replace the version number in your target repo’s dependencies file (probably in Dependencies.scala) and make sure IntelliJ refreshes the dependency.
 6. Go through PR process etc etc etc
 7. Merge your workbench-libs branch first.
 Travis will build an official non-SNAP version of workbench-libs.
+The version number is the first 7 characters of the commit hash.
 Grab this version number and update the dependency in your target repo to use this non-SNAP version.
-You can find it in the Travis build history of your commit here.
 8. Now you can merge your branches that depend on your workbench-libs changes.

 ## Things to keep in mind